puppetlabs/puppet-docs/source/dashboard/manual/1.2/configuring.markdown

 Overview
 --------

-Now that you've [bootstrapped](./bootstrapping.html) Dashboard for basic production-level use, you can configure it to:
+Now that you've [installed](./bootstrapping.html) Dashboard and prepared it for basic production-level use, you can configure it to:

 * Enable advanced features
 * Increase security